-As of end October 2019, Ørsted's share of global capacity constructed and under construction amounted to 30 per cent.
-(BNEF, 4C offshore, Ørsted analysis, October 2019).
-If a project is executed on behalf of a lead developer managing the construction, then 100 per cent. of capacity is allocated to the lead developer.
+As of end December 2020, Ørsted's share of global capacity constructed and under construction amounted to approximately 26 percent (BNEF, 4C offshore, Ørsted analysis, December 2020).
+If a project is executed on behalf of a lead developer managing the construction, then 100 percent of capacity is allocated to the lead developer.
 If construction is executed by an integrated joint venture, capacity is allocated in proportion to the joint venture share.